dennis1248/Rusty-Tic-Tac-Toe/README.md

 - Computer opponent

 ## Building
-Navigate the the git cloned git folder and build with `cargo build --release`.
+Navigate to the cloned git folder and build with `cargo build --release`.